Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: Massive ghosts in an interacting theory

-with the zero norm states being consistently eliminated in the standard Cauchy completion of the quotient space definition This definition avoids states associated with the longitudinal non-physical fields as well as states that are odd under $\mathcal{O}$.
-Owing to asymptotic completeness in the whole Hilbert space, all states can be constructed through the application of a series of powers of the asymptotic fields on the vacuum, implying that just the ones presenting an even number of the transverse piece of $C_\mu^{\ as}(x)$ are within $\mathcal{V}_{\text{phys}}$.
-Moreover, considering just the standard QFT principles and the Hermitian nature of the interaction, one verifies that the physical $S$-matrix is also unitary, complying with a probabilistic interpretation.
-Therefore, although it is not possible to define a ghost-free physical subspace, a positive definite one indeed is, due to the specific form of the interaction.
+with the zero norm states being consistently eliminated in the standard Cauchy completion of the quotient space definition This definition avoids pure gauge states and states that are odd under the operation $\mathcal{O}$.
+Owing to asymptotic completeness in the whole Hilbert space, all states can be constructed through the application of a series of powers of the asymptotic fields on the vacuum, implying that just the ones based on a superposition of states presenting an even number of the transverse part of $C_\mu^{\ as}(x)$ are within $\mathcal{V}_{\text{phys}}$.
+Moreover, considering just the standard QFT principles and the Hermitian nature of the interaction, one verifies that the physical $S$-matrix is also unitary.
+Since odd and even states are orthogonal, and $S$ does not create odd states from an initial even one, the sum over external asymptotic physical Hamiltonian eigenstates contained in the completeness relation $\sum_\sigma |\sigma\ \text{phys}\ \rangle \langle \text{phys}\ \sigma| $ equals the identity in the physical subspace enabling a probabilistic interpretation according to the previous discussions.\\ Therefore, although it is not possible to define a time-invariant ghost-free physical subspace, a positive definite one indeed is, due to the specific form of the interaction.
 It is also worth mentioning that the asymptotic Hamiltonian has positive definite matrix elements in this subspace.
-Unfortunately, states with an even number of asymptotic ghost modes are within this subspace and can be created from a ghost-free one.
-They contribute to non-trivial processes as well as the other physical states.\\ It is a suitable point to establish a comparison with the case of Yang-Mills theories interacting with matter.
-Even though the unphysical particles can be created from a physical state, they appear in zero-norm combinations implying no signatures in any processes within the physical subspace.
-This property is associated with the quartet mechanism, ensured by the underlying BSRT symmetry \cite{Nak1w}.
+On the other hand, states with an even number of asymptotic ghost modes are within this subspace and can be created from a ghost-free one.
+They contribute to non-trivial processes as well as the other physical states.\\